 - Helps optimize infrastructure and resource allocation

-This article delves into what load testing is, its process, the best tools to use, and some industry best practices that can help you perform effective load testing.
-Whether you’re a developer, tester, or project manager, this guide will help you ensure your system can handle the pressures of real-world usage.
+This article delves into load testing, its types, process, the best tools, and some industry best practices that can help you perform effective load testing.

 What is Load Testing?